Henry Frederick, Prince of Wales: Music, games and sports

-In 1607 Henry sought permission to learn to swim, but the Earls of Suffolk and Shrewsbury wrote to Newton that swimming was a "dangerous thing" that their own sons might practise "like feathers as light as things of nought", but was not suitable for princes as "things of great weight and consequence".
+Henry was given a miniature ship, the Disdain specially made in 1604 by Phineas Pett, and later, the Prince Royal, converted by Pett from the smaller Victory.
+His mother's secretary William Fowler chose Latin verses to include in their painted decoration.
+In 1607, Henry sought permission to learn to swim, but the Earls of Suffolk and Shrewsbury wrote to Newton that swimming was a "dangerous thing" that their own sons might practise "like feathers as light as things of nought", but was not suitable for princes as "things of great weight and consequence".

 A riding school, one of the first in England, was built for him at St James's Palace in 1607.
 Robert Douglas was the prince's master of horse by 1610.
 Henry competed at running at the ring with foreign visitors and diplomats including Louis Frederick, Duke of Württemberg-Montbéliard, in April and May 1610.
 Henry talked of the merits of various breeds of horses and his own Barbary horses to the Venetian ambassador Antonio Foscarini in 1611.

 In March 1609, Henry was entertained by a man with a baboon.
 He revealed an interest in Venetian maritime power and had a plan of the fortification of Palmanova.
 As an indoor amusement, Henry played chess.